Local and international animal welfare activists are rejoicing at the announcement that will protect Morocco’s strays from bullets and poison.

 Salima “Sally” Kadaoui launched Project Hayat in 2017.
 The initiative aims to catch stray dogs in Morocco, sterilize and vaccinate them, and then return them to their territory.
 The treated dogs have a yellow tag on their ear which indicates that they are rabies-free.

 “We’re making huge progress, the community is accepting the dogs, it’s amazing,” she told Morocco World News last week outside of the MEDays venue in Tangier.

 Local officials had asked her to remove a pack of tagged dogs from the surrounding area before the event began.
 However, the request had the opposite effect as it allowed new dogs to move into the area.
 Regardless, Sally said that she was “very, very grateful” for the communication.

 In other cities lacking such cooperation between associations and the local government, authorities may have simply killed the dogs to “clean up” the area before a major event like MEDays.

 In April 2018, Agadir authorities slaughtered more than 30 dogs ahead of the FIFA commission’s visit to the city.
 Local residents claimed that the dogs had been treated and tagged by a local association, but were killed nonetheless.

-With the new initiative launched by the Ministry of Interior, tagged and untagged dogs alike will be saved from bullets and poison.
-By sterilizing and vaccinating Morocco’s stray dogs instead of killing them, the Kingdom will finally be able to efficiently reduce the population and eliminate the threat of rabies.
+With the new initiative launched by the Ministry of the Interior, tagged and untagged dogs alike will be saved from bullets and poison.
+By sterilizing and vaccinating stray dogs instead of killing them, Morocco will finally be able to efficiently reduce the population and eliminate the threat of rabies.

 Read also: ERHAM: Taking Pity on Morocco’s Cats